Access to health records

 For example, in an emergency doctors could look at the record to see if you are allergic to any medications.
 This can help them treat you properly.

-Health professionals have to ask you before looking at your record.
+Health professionals must ask you before looking at your record.
 But if you are unconscious or can’t give consent, they can look at your record without your permission.
-If they do this they have to make a note on your record to explain why.
+If they do this, they must make a note on your record to explain why.

 How long are my records kept?